DesignGraveyard/V011_Electrical_Continuity_tester/README.md

 # Description

-This sub-$ pocket-sized continuity tester provides instant audio feedback which is very convenient to check your circuits.
+This sub-Dollar pocket-sized continuity tester provides instant audio feedback which is very convenient to check your circuits.
-The tone's pitch indicates resistance: a higher tone means lower resistance.
+The pitch of the tone indicates the resistance: a higher tone means lower resistance.
 The video below shows the tester in action, how to build it in 15 minutes and an explanation how it works!

 # Check out the video: